gab-i-alves/personal-website/src/content/posts/reading-list-number-one-systems-thinking-for-programmers.md

 ---

-## Pillar 2: The Engineering Bridge
+## Category 2: The Engineering Bridge

 How does this abstract theory actually apply to deploying code and managing databases?